A Conversation with Fedele Bauccio, CEO and Cofounder – Bon Appétit Management Company

 My passion for creating a more sustainable food system was a founding principle of Bon Appétit.
 It’s part of our Dream statement that all of our operations are conducted in a “socially responsible manner for the well-being of our guests, communities, and the environment.”
 Food waste is a key contributor to climate change, which is something I am deeply concerned about.

 I had an “aha” moment about waste in particular more than 10 years ago.
-I was touring a farm and saw piles and piles of lettuce lying unharvested in the field — it may have literally been tons.
+I was touring a farm for the Equitable Food Initiative and saw piles and piles of lettuce lying unharvested in the field — it may have literally been tons.
 It was normal waste from the harvesting process, but I couldn’t believe how much edible fresh food was left on the ground to rot.
 While I knew waste occurred during the harvest process, seeing the scale was profound.
 I knew something had to be done.
 Since then, I’ve been passionate about reducing waste in our supply chain and in our kitchens.
 After that experience, I told my team that we needed to do something, thinking that if our chefs could just get their hands on that produce that they could turn it into something delicious and save it from going to waste.
 So we started talking to farmers of all sizes across the country about how we could work to reduce food waste on the farm and in our supply chain.
 We launched our Imperfectly Delicious Produce program to save underappreciated and underutilized parts of fruits and vegetables from going to waste and began partnering with farmers and suppliers to address the problem.
 Through this program, we also work with farmers on harvest methods such as implementing a second harvest when viable.
 So far, that program has saved over 8 million pounds of produce from landfills.

 How have you been able to inspire change?